zhw1nq/cs2-rockthevote/README.md

 - [ ] Add vote percentage required for winning map (e.g. must receive 25% of the vote)
 - [ ] Add vote runnoff (e.g. 2nd stage of voting between 2 maps if minimum vote percentage not achieved for a map)
 - [ ] Add !revote to allow players to change their vote
-- [ ] Add live vote count to ScreenMenu and allow menu to optionally stay open.

 # Translations
 | Language             |